 If you don’t mind public transportation or walking, you can live here much cheaper.

-Real estate brokerage firm Redfin compiled a list of the top 10 cities in the U.S. to get around by foot, bike and public transportation, with San Francisco coming in at number one.
+Real estate brokerage firm Redfin compiled a list of the top 10 cities in the U.S. to get around by foot, bike and public transportation.
+And San Francisco came in at number one.

-“It’s true that most people in San Francisco don’t own cars.
-It’s said that if you want to own a home that has parking, plan on adding about $300,000 to the cost of your home,” Redfin real estate agent Mia Simon said.
-“It’s very common for prospective buyers to schedule a series of home tours and travel between tours on foot and via public transit to get a feel for what life would be like at their new home without a car.”
+“It’s true that most people in San Francisco don’t own cars … if you want to own a home that has parking, plan on adding about $300,000 to the cost of your home,” Redfin real estate agent Mia Simon said.
+“Very common for prospective buyers to schedule a series of home tours and travel between tours on foot and via public transit to get a feel for what life would be like at their new home without a car.”

 - San Francisco, California